bartytime4life/Spectramind/README_SpectraMind_V50_FULL.md

-Absolutely.
-Below is the most detailed, scientifically enriched, and fully exhaustive README for SpectraMind V50, reflecting every file, logical submodule, scientific foundation, and command pathway of the system.

-⸻

 🪐 SpectraMind V50 – Scientific AI for the NeurIPS 2025 Ariel Data Challenge

 SpectraMind V50 is a modular, reproducible, research-grade AI pipeline for exoplanetary atmosphere characterization, engineered for the ESA + NeurIPS 2025 Ariel Data Challenge.